-- Young driver discounts: If you have a young driver in your household, then discounts such as teen driver, good student or an away from home discount may help save.
+- Young driver discounts: If you have a young driver in your household, then discounts such as teen driver, good student or a student away from home discount may help save.

 - Safe driver discounts: Being a safe driver often pays off with discounts such as claims-free or enrolling in a defensive driving program.
-Telematics programs, which involve a device or an app for the carrier to monitor your driving habits, could also provide greater savings.
+Usage-based telematics programs, which involve a device or an app for the carrier to monitor your driving habits, could also provide greater savings.

 - Loyalty discounts: If you bundle multiple policies with one carrier, multiple vehicles or have been with a carrier for a number of years, then you could get rewarded with a loyalty discount.

-- Automatic discounts: Choosing to pay a policy in full, renewing a policy before the renewal deadline or going paperless are all ways to potentially save for something you may choose to do on your own, anyway.
+- Automatic discounts: Choosing to pay a policy in full, renewing a policy before the term expires or going paperless are all ways to potentially reduce your premium for something you may choose to do on your own, anyway.

 Frequently asked questions

 What do I need to get car insurance in Utah?